-The CARES Act, signed into law on March 27, 2020, allows those who do not itemize their taxes to deduct up to $300 for charitable contributions (donor-advised funds are not eligible); removes the cap on charitable deductions for those who itemize, raising it from 60% of adjusted gross income to 100%; and for corporations, raises the annual limit from 10% to 25%.
+The Consolidated Appropriations Act, 2021, H.R.
+133, signed into law on December 27, 2020, extends the CARES Act provisions through 2021 allowing those who do not itemize their taxes to deduct up to $300 for charitable contributions (donor-advised funds are not eligible) and removes the cap on charitable deductions for those who itemize, raising it from 60% of adjusted gross income to 100%.

 Note: When you make an online gift, you have the opportunity to cover credit card processing fees, ensuring that your entire donation goes to The Old Globe.
 Thank you!